turingschool/front-end-curriculum/projects/jet-fuel.md

 ### Specification Adherence

 * **50 points**: No approach was taken that is counter to the spirit of the project and its learning goals.
 There are no features missing from above that make the application feel incomplete or hard to use.
+* **40 points**: There is one feature missing from the base expectations that makes the application feel incomplete or hard to use.
+* **20 points**: There are two features missing from the base expectations that make the application feel incomplete or hard to use.

 ### User Interface